ysdy44/Retouch-Photo2-UWP/README-EN.md

 ## Function description

-Vector Graphics Editing Tool, you can transform, fill graphics, support adjustment, effect, blend. brush,geometry, layers.
+Vector Graphics Editing Tool, you can transform, fill graphics, support adjustment, effect, blend, brush, geometry, layers.
 If you think that the AI is too complex might as well try.

 <br/>